eviefp/purescript-pointed/README.md

     - [x] Can
     - [x] Wedge
     - [x] Smash
-- [ ] converting functions between Smash, Wedge, and Can
+- [x] conversion functions between Smash, Wedge, and Can
-- [ ] documentation for Smash and Wedge
+- [ ] documentation for Smash, Wedge, and the conversion functions
 - [ ] tests

 ## Ideas for the future